BrandonXu6106/obsidianpublish/content/thoughts/access control.md

 3. Irrevocability Myth: capability-based access cannot be revoked
    - It is true that capabilities themselves are not literally revocable.
    - Further, we know that the capability alone is sufficient to establish access to the resource.
    - However, we can create a pair of forwarders, F and R to get around this.
 Of this pair, we may call F the forwarding facet, and R the revoking facet.
 Any messages sent to F get forwarded through R to Carol, so Bob may use F as if it were Carol.
-This works as long as inter-object interactions are mediated by messages, and messages are handled generically, so that a reusable mechanism can forward any message. ![[content/thoughts/images/capabilityrevokation.png]]
+This works as long as inter-object interactions are mediated by messages, and messages are handled generically, so that a reusable mechanism can forward any message. ![[images/capabilityrevokation.png]]
    - When Alice wants to revoke Bob’s access to Carol, she invokes R, telling it to stop forwarding.
 R then drops its pointer to Carol, and F becomes useless to Bob.

 Ambient Authority:

 - We will use the term ambient authority to describe authority that is exercised, but not selected, by its user.
 - The corresponding analogy is to imagine a world with doors but without keys.
 When a person walks up to a door, the door magically opens if it deems the person worthy.
-- For example, [[Unix|Unix]] filesystem [[Permissions|permissions]] constitute an ambient authority mechanism, because the caller of a function such as `open()` does not choose any credentials to present with the request; the request merely succeeds or fails
+- For example, [[Unix.md|Unix]] filesystem [[Permissions.md|permissions]] constitute an ambient authority mechanism, because the caller of a function such as `open()` does not choose any credentials to present with the request; the request merely succeeds or fails

 Confused Deputy Problems: